November 13, 2025

 Hino 268 Pros

-- Excellent fuel efficiency
+- Excellent fuel efficiency for lower daily overhead

-- Legendary reliability
+- Legendary Japanese reliability and long engine life

-- Lower maintenance costs
+- Lower average maintenance costs over the vehicle lifespan

-- Great for urban deliveries
+- Superior visibility and handling for urban deliveries

 Hino 268 Cons

-- Lower payload capacity
+- Lower maximum payload capacity compared to the M2

-- Less powerful for heavy loads
+- Less powerful engine options for extremely heavy or oversized loads

 Freightliner M2 Pros

-- Higher payload and engine power
+- Higher payload capacity and significantly more engine power

-- Versatile for multiple industries
+- Extremely versatile chassis for multiple heavy industries

-- Advanced safety features
+- Access to advanced driver assist safety features

 Freightliner M2 Cons

-- Slightly higher maintenance expenses
+- Slightly higher maintenance expenses for specialized parts

-Real-World Use Cases
+Real World Use Cases

 Financing & Insurance Considerations